scenarioo/scenarioo-js/README.md

 #### Vanilla Jasmine Style

-Write your e2e tests in your normal Jasmine style with Protractor (or you could also use pure WebdriverJS without protractor, since ScenariooJS does not depend on protractor specific things).
+Write your e2e tests in your usual Jasmine style with Protractor (or you could also use pure WebdriverJS without protractor, since ScenariooJS does not depend on protractor directly).

 ```javascript